simonetimi/next-gdr/README.md

 - [ ] Update labels in messages/it.json (evergoing)
 - [ ] Add cron job to clear weather table every 30 days
 - [ ] Put translation labels of weather
-- [ ] Investigate on a way to save location chats (generating html or similar, with a specific call)
+- [ ] Investigate on a way to save location chats (generating html or similar, with a specific call
+- [ ] Make labels for error messages to call in server functions

 ### Bugs